TNUoS charges for businesses

 Negotiations with suppliers

-TNUoS charges are paid by business electricity suppliers, who typically apply a markup before passing them through in the daily standing charges of the tariffs they offer.
+TNUoS charges are paid by business electricity suppliers, who typically apply a markup before passing them through in the daily business electricity standing charges of the tariffs they offer.

 Businesses can often secure a better deal by comparing business energy suppliers and finding a tariff with the lowest daily standing charges.